Huertas97/Sentiment_Analysis/README.md

 Regarding the Deep Learning Transformer-based models developed, the models used aretrained while minimizing Binary Cross-Entropy loss function value.
 Besides, during the traininghyperparameters are optimized, selecting those with the lowest loss value in the development set.
 Four Transformer-based models are used, two multilingual (XLM-RoBERTa and DistilBERTmultilingual) and two monolingual (DistilRoBERTa and DistilBERT fine-tuned for NLI andSTS Benchmark).
 For TASS three multilingual models (XLM-RoBERTa, DistilBERT multilingual, and DistilBERT multilingualfine-tuned for NLI, STS Benchmark and Quora Ranking), and the monolingual Spanish versionof BERT (BETO) uncased are trained.
 Models are trained while minimizing the Categorical Cross-Entropy.
 The [Simpletransformers library](https://simpletransformers.ai/) is used to train all the models.

+# Code
-The Google Collab notebooks in sst2_models folder show the code used for trainig both apporaches.
-Besides, during the training the results are logged in Weights and Biases: https://wandb.ai/huertas_97/SST2-train?workspace=user-huertas_97 and https://wandb.ai/huertas_97/SST-2-best_set/overview?workspace=user-huertas_97.
+The Google Collab notebooks in sst2_models folder and tass_models show the code used for trainig both apporaches for both datasets.
+Besides, during the training the results are logged in Weights and Biases: https://wandb.ai/huertas_97